 While all impact windows are strong and reliable, every pane can be designed differently depending on the level of strength you require.
 For instance, an impact window designed to endure Category 2 Hurricane Forces is not similar to a window frame or glass that is intended for Category 4.

 Did you know that hurricane categories are rated based on wind speed miles per hour?
-Now you know!
-So, glasses are designed to endure the high impacts of objects at various speeds.
+The glass in these windows are designed to endure the high impacts of objects at various speeds.
 This is to ensure that these windows can stop high speed debris that could be thrown onto your homes at high speeds by powerful hurricanes.
-For instance, Signature Impact Windows & Doors in Miami, are known for CGI-produced impact windows that can endure the pressure of up to +55/-65 pounds per square foot, but every impact window is different.
+For instance, Signature Impact Windows & Doors in Miami, are known for offering the best impact window brands available.
+These windows can endure the pressure of up to +55/-65 pounds per square foot.
+However, every impact window is different.

 Signature’s impact windows meet all the standards for design and pressure for Zone 4 or Zone 5 winds.
 More importantly, they comply with the strictest of Fort Lauderdale Building Codes.
-When searching for impact windows and doors, look for a manufacturer with documented Notice of Acceptance by Miami-Dade County (NOAs) for their commodities.
+When searching for impact windows and doors, be sure to look for a manufacturer with documented Notice of Acceptance by Miami-Dade County (NOAs) for their commodities.

 It is important to bear in mind that different counties necessitate different levels of protection.
-This is why you need to confirm that your manufacturer is highly rated in production of impact windows meant for High-Speed Hurricane Zones.
-A well trained and experienced impact-certified hurricane window technician in Fort Lauderdale can deliver the finest impact window choice for you.
+This is why you need to confirm that your manufacturer is highly rated in production of impact windows.
+And they are built for High-Speed Hurricane Zones.

 What Makes Impact Windows So Resistant to Hurricanes?

 Impact windows are designed and constructed very differently than common windows.
 They are typically made of both laminated and tempered glass coupled with ultra-heavy-duty framing.
-This gives them additional strength.
+This gives these storm windows additional strength.